rickary/Tidy-Sass/README.md

 Intro
 -----

-At the top of each sass file in the project I put in the title and a brief description.
+At the top of each Sass file in the project I put in the title and a brief description.

 ```
 // Title of the File